marc2k3/rtfm/docs/index.md

 Under the hood, it uses the `Spider Monkey` engine (`102.12esr`) taken from `Spider Monkey Panel` but all graphics rendering is `Direct2D` taken from `JScript Panel 3`.
 Also, all API design choices are my own from `JScript Panel 3`.
-Everything I hated about `Spider Monkey Panel` like the package manager and html dialog have been removed.
-Also, there is zero `ActiveX` support.
-That nonsense needs to die.

 Here are just some of the features provided by the component...